todogroup/outbound-oss/content/02-contributions-to-existing-projects.md

 #### Small contributions model or trivial contributions

 A small or trivial contribution is a rather small and simple change to already existing open source software.
 Typical cases found in this category are bug fixes with no or low intellectual property value.
-Companies can implement such a model if they want to ensure that the number of private forks inside the organization is very low and to ensure that the upstream projects remain the reference source.

 A change is not trivial if: